NYPL/engineering-general/standards/technical-approach.md

 ## Length

 TADs SHOULD be as concise as possible while including all of the details that have a material impact on your design's acceptability.
 Generally, we recommend a TAD be no longer than 10-12 pages.
+You may include supplemental information, code samples, and other asides that aren't essential in an optional "Appendix" section.
+Items in the Appendix don't count toward the recommended 10-12 page limit.

 Long TADs are a sign that the document should be split up into multiple TADs, with priority assigned to the one that is required to start implementation.